Simongriffin1/appdev_project/README.md

 - `WEB_CONCURRENCY` - Puma workers (default: 2)

 The app works without `OPENAI_API_KEY` - it will use fallback prompts and basic analysis.

+## How It Works

+1. **Onboarding**: After signup, users configure their time zone, email frequency, and send times
+2. **Prompt generation**: The app generates two contextual questions based on the user's last 5 journal entries
+3. **Email sending**: Prompts are sent via email with a signed token in the Reply-To address
+4. **Email replies**: Users reply to the email, and ActionMailbox processes the inbound message
+5. **Entry creation**: Replies are saved as journal entries linked to the original prompt
+6. **Analysis**: Each entry is automatically analyzed for summary, sentiment, emotion, and topics
+7. **Context building**: Future prompts use the last 5 entries to generate more relevant questions

 ## Deployment